UBC-MOAD/docs/alliance-computing.rst

    This will enable you to connect to ``graham`` by typing :command:`ssh graham` instead of having to type :command:`ssh your-user-id@graham.computecanada.ca`.

-   Create a :file:`$HOME/.ssh/config` file on your Waterhole machine containing the following (or append the following if :file:`$HOME/.ssh/config` already exists):
+   Create a :file:`$HOME/.ssh/config` file on your laptop or a Waterhole machine containing the following
+   (or append the following if :file:`$HOME/.ssh/config` already exists):

    .. code-block:: text